hritikb27/Exercism-Frontend-Challenge/README.md

 This will cause in fewer api calls as the api call will only be made when user has typed something and waits for 1.5 seconds to make a change again on input field.

 The 1.5 seconds setTimeOut duration is just for the demonstration purpose and we can change it according to our requirements.

+And after all the functions and logic in this component, we have all the JSX written inside the return call.